-- Carbon pricing, which reflects a policy environment that encourages the use of "greener" transport and leads to differential increases in fuel costs across modes; - Road pricing, which leads to increased road costs, varying by road type;
+- Carbon pricing, which reflects a policy environment that encourages the use of "greener" transport and leads to differential increases in fuel costs across modes: - Road pricing, which leads to increased road costs, varying by road type; - Autonomous vehicles, which leads to differential rates of uptake through time across modes generating mode-specific reductions in vehicle operating costs:

-- Autonomous vehicles, which leads to differential rates of uptake through time across modes generating mode specific reductions in vehicle operating costs; - Warehousing, which defines whether or not new warehousing location is increasingly concentrated around railheads in the future - Brexit impact, means additional costs of trading with the EU on customs checks, cabotage and drivers' wages; and - Larger ships, showing the trend towards larger vessels especially on longer sea crossings.
+- Brexit impact, which means additional costs of trading with the EU on customs checks, cabotage and drivers' wages; and - Larger ships, showing the trend towards larger vessels especially on longer sea crossings.

-Population growth differs by area type to reflect different spatial planning measures seen across our 4 TfN Future Travel Scenarios.
-Scenario Prioritised Places has the highest growth in rural area, indicating a fair redistribution of economic activities across all types of areas.
-The assumptions made for employment, GVA and population growth are all specified by TfN and consistent with the car future travel scenarios assumptions.
+Population growth differs by area type to reflect different spatial planning measures seen across our four TfN Future Travel Scenarios.
+The scenario known as Prioritised Places has the highest growth in rural areas, indicating a fair redistribution of economic activities across all types of areas.
+The assumptions made for employment, GVA and population growth are all specified by TfN and consistent with the Future Travel Scenarios assumptions